mirukana/mirage/README.md

   any valid ECMAScript 7 expression as values
   - Comes by default with **dark** and **transparent themes**
 - Desktop **notifications**, sounds and window alerts
-- Support for HTTP and SOCKS5 proxies including TOR
+- Support for HTTP and SOCKS5 proxies including Tor

 ### Accounts